Study Abroad Program Overview

 See the UCEAP Program Guide

-University of Tokyo faculty welcome UC students to work on assignments with support of their teams.
-Students are assigned to a research group in one of the university's science departments to conduct research through experiments, peer consultation, group work, and interactive discussions, under the supervision of top scientists.
+University of Tokyo faculty welcome UC students to apply work on assignments with support of their research teams.
+Students are assigned to a team in one of the University's science or engineering faculties to conduct research through experiments, peer consultation, group work, and interactive discussions, under the supervision of top scientists and engineers.

 Use the following resources to learn more:

-This is a full time research internship program.
+This is a full-time research internship program in which final selection of applicants is made by the University of Tokyo.
 Special study projects for academic credit are not possible in this program.
 Do not expect to have time to engage in additional academic or internship activities during this summer program.

 The University of Tokyo